 - The critical importance of early diagnosis and intervention is well-established in scientific research.
-Intervention taking place between one to four years of age is closely associated with significant advances being possible in cognition, language, daily living skills, and social behavior.
-Early diagnosis is also strongly associated with long-term improvements in quality of life for children with Autism Spectrum Disorder, and provides benefits to parents and families.
+Intervention taking place between one to four years of age is closely associated with significant advances being possible in cognition, language, daily living skills, and social behaviour.
+Early diagnosis is also strongly associated with long-term improvements in quality of life for children with autism spectrum disorder, and provides benefits to parents and families.

 - Delayed diagnosis can also limit eligibility for some programs, treatment and access to education and family support programs funded by Manitoba Health.

 Myths about the causes of autism spectrum disorder?